 The TeachingKidsBusiness.com skills development courses and activities help kids/children/teens/youth/K-12 develop a foundation of life skills for daily life and in preparation for business.

 Everyone develops skills to function and to participate in activities.
-There are basic skills such as eating, talking, walking, reading, walking which develop in your early years but can be further developed through out your life.
+There are basic skills such as eating, talking, walking and reading which develop in your early years but can be further developed through out your life.